 - Group I: children (natural and adopted) under 21 years get an allowance of €47,859.

-- Group III: siblings, aunts and uncles, nieces and nephews, in-laws and their ascendants/descendants get an allowance of €7,993.
+- Group III: siblings, aunts, uncles, nieces, nephews, in-laws, and their ascendants/descendants get an allowance of €7,993.

 - Group IV: cousins, all other relatives, unmarried partners (unless the region allows it) and those who are unrelated get no allowance.

 - Those with disabilities receive an allowance of either €47,859 or €50,253, depending on the extent of the disability.

 Each Spanish region may increase the tax allowance amounts for these groups at will.
 For example, Valenciana, Andalucía, and Cataluña all provide significant inheritance tax reductions for spouses and children.
 Therefore, it’s worth checking with regional authorities to work out exactly how much Spanish inheritance tax you owe.